 Roofing advertising on Facebook and LinkedIn is about providing a useful piece of content tailored to property owners that will make them want to click and engage.

 Finally, always link your Google Ads to landing pages, not your website home page, as you’re looking to make the process as simple as possible for those browsing the web to fill out your form and become a lead.

-Attend Live Events and Trade Shows
+5. Attend Live Events and Trade Shows

 Events allow you to connect with potential leads—or potential connections to leads—in person.